Photo courtesy National Archives Of Poland

 As compared to their other, more adventurous hobby, skating perhaps seemed a little genteel to some.
 In 1930, Leslie earned his flying certificate at the Cinque Ports Flying Club, which operated out of the Lympne Airport in Kent.
 A regular at the airport at the time was the Duchess Of Bedford, who had been the patroness of Prince's Skating Club many years prior and had taken up flying in her sixties.

-Leslie soon began working as a flying instructor and took Violet along for the ride as a passenger in several air races.
+Leslie first worked as a flying instructor at Lympne, later working at Brooklands.
+He took Violet along for the ride as a passenger in several air races.
 As a pair in the air, they finished third in the famous cross-country King's Cup Air Race in 1938.
 They planned to enter again in 1939, flying in a Miles Hawk plane owned by Cecilia Colledge's family, but the race was cancelled by the Royal Aero Club at the eleventh hour.
 World War II broke out within weeks.
 BIS historian Elaine Hooper recalled, "Notably, in atrocious weather, on King George VI’s Coronation Day [in 1937], they flew press photographs and cinema footage of the coronation to Yorkshire, to enable newspapers in the county to be first to publish the photographs in the north.
-In fact, cinemas in Hull were showing the film by 10 pm that evening, all thanks to Leslie and Vita."
+In fact, cinemas in Hull were showing the film by 10 pm that evening, all thanks to Leslie and [Violet]."

 Leslie Cliff.
 Right photo courtesy Archives of the Royal Aero Club, A Fleeting Peace: Golden-Age Aviation In The British Empire.